NiclasvanEyk/laravel-mail-in-the-middle/README.md

 want to contribute such features I am open to any PRs, but it is recommended to [file an issue](https://github.com/NiclasvanEyk/laravel-mail-in-the-middle/issues/new) first with a description of your proposed feature addition to get some feedback.

+## Known issues

+This package does not seem to function correctly if you set `"minimum-stability"` to `"lowest"` on windows.